Sekhar-ms/X-ray-Image-Denoising-for-Baggage-Screening/README.md

 We implemented this code 16-bit grayscale X-ray images.

 # Dependencies
-All python dependencies are included in environment.yml
+Environment used to run this code is mentioned in environment.yml